-- 6. Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
+6. Inventories/Lists/Registers of Cultural and Natural Heritage

+6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

 Cultural heritage Natural heritage

-National/federal Process completed or continuously updated Process completed or continuously updated

-Regional/provincial/state Process completed or continuously updated Process completed or continuously updated
+National/federal Process well-advanced Not applicable

+Regional/provincial/state Process well-advanced Not applicable

-Local Not applicable Process well-advanced
+Local Process well-advanced Not applicable

 Other Not applicable Not applicable